WRHN

 WRHN (100.1 FM, "Jack FM") is a radio station broadcasting an adult hits music format.
-Licensed to Rhinelander, Wisconsin, United States, the station is currently owned by NRG Media and features programming from Fox News Radio.
+Licensed to Rhinelander, Wisconsin, United States, the station is currently owned by NRG Media and features programming from Fox News Radio and Jack FM.
 Formerly, Star 100 and most recently 100.1 Sam FM.
 The programming is derived from Westwood One's "Jack FM" moniker.